willh1980/burgers/README.md

 # burgers

 This is currently an incomplete project that I spent a whole day on and struggled with mightily.
 I also had trouble deploying it to Heroku, even though Heroku stated that the build and deployment were successful.
+The web address for the Heroku app is: https://burgers-devour.herokuapp.com/burgers